-Facebook listed on the NASDAQ stock exchange last week at a price of $38 per share – effectively valuing the company at $104 Billion dollars.
-Whilst yes a great milestone in financial terms, it finished the day at $38.23 per share – not a resounding success in financial terms if you look at other technology company listings and their first day of trading.
+Facebook listed on the NASDAQ stock exchange yesterday at a price of $38 per share – effectively valuing the company at $104 Billion dollars.
+Whilst yes a great milestone in financial terms, it finished the day at $39.23 per share – not a resounding success in financial terms if you look at other technology company listings.

 Whilst undeniably a great marketing tool for both earned media via personal and business pages, as well as paid media via Facebook advertisements.
 What are the effects to the economy at large when more people are updating their Facebook statuses instead of interacting with the real physical world they live within?